 Students have the right to file formal complaints about College matters if they believe their rights have been violated.
 The following are considered formal student complaints: grade disputes, equal opportunity complaints, Americans with Disabilities Act complaints, and harassment complaints.
-Please see the following sections of this handbook for more information about specific policy and complaint procedures.
+Please see the following sections of this Handbook for more information about specific policy and complaint procedures.

-To file complaints, students may follow the specific procedures outlined in the areas noted in this handbook.
-For grade disputes, students may use the Academic Appeal Agreement and Plan forms.
+To file complaints, students may follow the specific procedures outlined in the areas noted in this Handbook.
+For grade disputes, students may use the grade appeal form.
 For all other complaints, the student will use the Baker College Complaint/Grievance form.
-Students may file formal complaints, in writing, with the appropriate College officers,
+Students may file formal complaints, in writing, with the appropriate College officers, using the forms noted.
+Formal complaints must be specific, comprehensively documented, signed by students in written format, and delivered either by U.S. mail or through an

-SPECIFIC POL ICY AND COMPLAIN FPROCEDURES TYPE OF COMPLAINT STUDENT HANDBOOK HEADING STUDENT HANDBOOK PAGE LOCATION Grade disputes Academic Appeal Process 30 Equal opportunity complaints Equal Opportunity Policy Statement 38 Harassment Complaints Prohibited Harassment Policy 39 Americans with Disabilities Act complaints Rehabilitation Act of 1973, Americans with Disabilities Act of 1990 (ADA), and Americans with Dis- abilities Act Amend- ments Act of 2008 (ADAAA) 41 GRIEVANCE PROCEDURE FOR COMPLAINTS 41 ANTI-BULLYING/HARASSMENT POLICY 41 using the forms noted.
-Formal complaints must be specific, comprehensively documented, signed by students in written format, and delivered either by U.S. mail or through an attachment to an email.
+Specific Policy and Complaint Procedures TYPE OF COMPLAINT STUDENT HANDBOOK HEADING STUDENT HANDBOOK PAGE LOCATION Grade disputes Grade Appeal Process 31 Equal opportunity complaints Equal Opportunity Policy Statement 39 Harassment Complaints Prohibited Harassment Policy 40 Americans with Disabilities Act complaints Rehabilitation Act of 1973, Americans with Disabilities Act of 1990 (ADA), and Americans with Dis- abilities Act Amend- ments Act of 2008 (ADAAA) 40 GRIEVANCE PROCEDURE FOR COMPLAINTS 42 ANTI-BULLYING/HARASSMENT POLICY 42 attachment to an email.
 To be considered a "formal student complaint," the information submitted by the student needs to present full details, including any relevant documentation, dates, locations, and witnesses, as appropriate.
 Additionally, students must state the remedy being sought or the reasonable steps to be taken to resolve their complaints.
 Within 10 business days, after receiving the formal, written complaint from the student, the College will outline the steps that will be followed to resolve the issue.